wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-wvd-security/includes/2-enable-security.md

 ## Windows Virtual Desktop architecture

-Windows Virtual Desktop is a desktop and app virtualization service that runs in Azure.
-Windows Virtual Desktop,and:
+Windows Virtual Desktop is a desktop and app virtualization service that runs in Azure, and:

 - Provides virtualization infrastructure as a managed service.
 - Enables management of VMs deployed in your Azure subscription.